Hide table of contents

 Worse, since error correction methods would correct out component variants with detectable unsafe/co-optive effects, this leaves to grow in influence any replicating branches of variants with undetectable unsafe/co-optive effects.

 Thus, the error correction methods select for the variants that can escape detection.
-As do meta-methods (having to soundly and comprehensively adapt error correction to newly learned code or newly produced hardware parts).
+As do meta-methods (having to soundly and comprehensively adapt error correction methods to newly learned code or newly produced hardware parts).

 See: